pravindnikam07/parul-university/src/batch55/topics/Topics.md

 		- enqueue => adding the element in the queue at last
 		- dequeue => removing the element from the queue from front
 		- peek => getting the element from the queue from the front
+	- Method
+		- addLast() => to perform enqueue operation in queue which will add the element at the last of the queue
+		- removeFirst() => it is used to perform dequeue operation
+		- pollFirst() => it is used to perform dequeue operation
+		- peekFirst() => peek operation in queue.
+		- isEmpty() => if your queue is empty then it will return true otherwise false.
+		- size() => return you the size of your queue
+	- Applications => Music player or you tube play list.

+## LinkedList
+	- LinkedList is nothing but series of connected nodes by pointer
+	- Node => data and reference pointer
+	- Applications => to create a stack or queue.

+## Tree
+	- Tree is non linear data structure.
+	- Every node having sub nodes and if each node or sub node having 2 child node then it is called as binary tree.
+	- Leaf node is the node which don't have any sub/child nodes
+	- Root node is the head of the tree

+## Sorting
+	- Making the element in particular oder may be in ascending or descending.
+	- Bubble sort
+	- Selection sort
+	- Insertion sort
+	- Merge sort
+	- Quick sort
+	- Heap sort
+	- Count/frequency sort
+	- Bucket sort

+## Searching
+	- searching a particular element in the specific data.
+	- Linear search
+	- Binary